wp-plugins/gallery-images/readme.txt

 2.1 **Gallery / content-popup  -  Image Gallery**

-Element Styles
+**Element Styles of Image Gallery**

 Element Width.
-Sets Image Gallery width of posted image
+Sets the width of posted image in “ Image Gallery “

 Element Height.
-Sets Image Gallery high of posted image
+Sets the high of posted image in “ Image Gallery “

 Element Border Width.
-Set Image Gallery border with of the element
+Set the border with of the element in “ Image Gallery “

 Element Border Color.
-Choose Image Gallery color for the border
+Choose the color for the border in “ Image Gallery “

 Element's Image Overlay Color.
-Choose a color for Image Gallery overlay on the image while hovering
+Choose a color for the overlay on the image while hovering on it in Image Gallery

 Element's Image Overlay Transparency.
-Set Image Gallery level of transparency of the image overlay
+Set the level of transparency of the image overlay in “ Image Gallery “

 Zoom Image Style.
-Changes Image Gallery color of zoom icon
+Changes the color of zoom icon in Image Gallery

-Popup Styles
+**Popup Styles of Image Gallery**

 Popup Background Color.
-Change Image Gallery background color of popup
+Change the background color of popup in your “ Image Gallery “

-Popup Overlay Color.Choose.
-Image Gallery color for popup overlay
+Popup Overlay Color.Choose the color for popup overlay in your “ Image Gallery “

 Popup Overlay Transparency.
-Set Image Gallery level of background transparency
+Set the level of background transparency in your “ Image Gallery “

 Popup Close Button Style.
-Change Image Gallery color of “X” icon
+Change the color of “X” icon.
+Image Gallery

-Show Separator Lines. tick to show separation lines between title and text.
+Show Separator Lines.
+Tick to show separation lines between title and text in popup of “ Image Gallery “

-Popup Description
+**Popup Description of Image Gallery**

 Show Description.
-Tick to show Image Gallery description of the image
+Tick to show the description of the image in your “ Image Gallery “

 Description Font Size.
-Choose Image Gallery size of description font
+Choose the size of description font in your “ Image Gallery “

 Description Font Color.
-Change Image Gallery color of description text
+Change the color of description text in your “ Image Gallery “

-Element Title
+**Element Title of Image Gallery**

 Element Title Font Size.
-Change Image Gallery size of title font
+Change the size of title font in “ Image Gallery “

 Element Title Background Color.
-Choose Image Gallery color of title background
+Choose the color of title background in “ Image Gallery “

 Element Title Font Color.
-Change Image Gallery color of title
+Change the color of title in “ Image Gallery “

-Element Link Button
+**Element Link Button of Image Gallery**

 Show Link Button On Element.
-Tick to show “View More” button on Image Gallery image
+Tick to show “View More” button on the image.
+Image Gallery

 Link Button Text.
-Change content of Image Gallery “View More” text
+Change content of the “View More” text in “ Image Gallery “

-Link Button Font Size.change Image Gallery size of link button
+Link Button Font Size.
+Change the size of link button in “ Image Gallery “

 Link Button Font Color.
-Change Image Gallery color of link font
+Change the color of link font in “ Image Gallery “

-Link Button Background Color. choose color for link background
+Link Button Background Color. choose color for link background in “ Image Gallery “

-Popup Title
+**Popup Title of Image Gallery**

 Popup Title Font Size.
-Choose title font size in popup
+Choose title font size in your “ Image Gallery “ popup

 Popup Title Font Color.
-Choose Title font color in popup
+Choose Title font color in popup.
+Image Gallery

-Popup Link Button
+**Popup Link Button of Image Gallery**

 Show Link Button.
-Tick to show link button in popup
+Tick to show link button in popup of “ Image Gallery “

 Link Button Text.
-Change Image Gallery text of link button in popup
+Change the text of link button in popup of “ Image Gallery “

 Link Button Font Size.
-Change font size of link button in popup
+Change font size of link button in popup of “ Image Gallery “

 Link Button Font Color.
-Change color of link button in popup
+Change color of link button in popup.
+Image Gallery

 Link Button Font Hover Color.
-Choose color of link button when hover on it
+Choose color of link button when hover on it of “ Image Gallery “

 Link Button Background Color.
-Set background color of Image Gallery link button in popup
+Set background color of the link button in popup of “ Image Gallery “

 Link Button Background Hover Color.
-Set background color of Image Gallery link as you hover on it.
+Set background color of the link as you hover on it.
+Image Gallery

 2.2 **Content slider  -  Image Gallery**